nrfconnect/sdk-nrf/samples/openthread/coap_server/README.rst

 For complete CLI documentation, refer to `OpenThread CLI Reference`_.

 .. note::
-    In Zephyr shell, every OpenThread command needs to be prepended with the `ot` keyword.
+    In Zephyr shell, every OpenThread command needs to be preceded with the `ot` keyword.
     For example, ``ot channel 20``.

 Dependencies